jorgadev/jorgadev/README.md

 ## 👋 Hi, there

-- 👀 I’m interested in Web Development.
+- 👀 I’m interested in Web & Mobile Development.
 - 🌱 I’m currently learning React.
 - 💞️ I’m looking to collaborate on innovative team projects!